Ldeguzman9/robot-gladiators/README.md

 # robot-gladiators

-This is a timed quiz to test player knowledge on basic Javascript skills.
+This is an RPG built with javascript.

 # You will find: